-In these COVID-19 times, The Fullness of Life Centre, in Perth, Western Australia offers encrypted video communication and alternatively telephone as alternatives to traditional face-to-face meetings.
+The Fullness of Life Centre, in Perth, Western Australia, offers encrypted video communication and alternatively telephone as alternatives to traditional face-to-face meetings.

-People’s location no longer limits the space in which they receive services.
+People’s location no longer limit the space in which they receive services.
 Using encrypted video communication means global services are as accessible as local services.

 Meeting by encrypted video conferencing is just like meeting in person with people attending from the comfort of their home or office.